philoxnard/chrome_explorer/README.md

 ### Stats

+THIS ALL NEEDS TO CHANGE TO UPDATED STAT BLOCK

 Each Phox will have a stat block similar to most RPG characters.
 The stats will include Strength, Speed, Intelligence, Spirit, Constitution, and Charisma.
 These stats are used for the following:

 Strength will be used to determine the damage of physical attacks.